Home » History and Background

 In 2007, Dr. Omid Majdani of the Medical Hospital of Hannover contacted Dr. Labadie regarding doing as research sabbatical in Nashville.
 This began a collaboration which both parties hope will continue for years to come.
 Dr. Majdani spent his sabbatical in Nashville from June of 2007 until December of 2008.
 This very productive time was supported by the Max Kade Foundation and resulted in extensive cross pollination between Hannover Medical School (the world’s busiest cochlear implant center), Leibniz Universität Hannover (an international leader in mechatronics and the CAOS Lab).
 Numerous individuals have spent time at each institution, including Stephan Baron, an expert in Robotics; Daniel Schurzig, an undergraduate student who did his internship at the CAOS Lab and subsequently accepted an offer of employment there in January of 2009; Andreas Hussong, as well as Drs.
 Omid Majdani and Robert F. Labadie.
 Dr. Mike Fitzpatrick spent a sabbatical at the Institute of Robotics at Leibniz Universität Hannover in the fall of 2008.

-The CAOS Lab has been fortunate to have outstanding individuals involved in all aspects of the research-administrative support supplied by Maria Ashby, nursing research provided by Wendy Lipscomb, research coordination by Kate Von Wahlde, research fellows, outstanding graduate students, and residents.
+The CAOS Lab has been fortunate to have outstanding individuals involved in all aspects of the research-administrative support, nursing research, research coordination, research fellows, outstanding graduate students, and residents.